adeadedeji72/-dareyio-pbl-project17/project17.md

 ### CREATE CERTIFICATE FROM AMAZON CERIFICATE MANAGER ###
 Create *cert.tf* file and add the following code snippets to it.
 ~~~
-# The entire section create a certiface, public zone, and validate the certificate using DNS method
+# The entire section create a certifate, public zone, and validate the certificate using DNS method

-# Create the certificate using a wildcard for all the domains created in oyindamola.gq
+# Create the certificate using a wildcard for all the domains created in bayo.tk
 resource "aws_acm_certificate" "bayo" {
   domain_name       = "*.bayo.tk"
   validation_method = "DNS"